 The Ph.D. program at Syracuse leads the effort to establish the new interdisciplinary field of information studies and contributes significantly to knowledge in this area.

 You are welcome and encouraged to apply if:

-You want to have a career in academia or research institutions or anywhere that focus on research
+You want to have a career in academia or research institutions, or anywhere that focuses on research

 You are enthusiastic about learning AND producing new knowledge

 You have working knowledge and skills of English